outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- https://onlinelibrary.wiley.com/doi/full/10.1002/VIW.20220029
 			- active hz ranges for PEMF devices against glioblastoma
 				- https://pubmed.ncbi.nlm.nih.gov/27874284/
-				- PEMF has been found to be effective when its frequency ranges from 0.16 to 480 Hz and the intensity ranges from 0.6 to 250 mT
+				- PEMF has been found to be effective when its frequency ranges from 0.16 to 480Hz and the intensity ranges from 0.6 to 250mT
-				- (100 Hz, 10 mT) or (10 Hz, 5 mT) could promote differentiation and induce apoptosis in U87 cells by affecting the cell cycle or cell division
+				- (100Hz, 10 mT) or (10 Hz, 5 mT) could promote differentiation and induce apoptosis in U87 cells by affecting the cell cycle or cell division
-				- ELF‐PEMF(120 Hz, 10–20 mT) suppressed tumor angiogenesis
+				- ELF‐PEMF(120Hz, 10–20mT) suppressed tumor angiogenesis
 				- ELF‐PEMF could decrease miR‐421, miR‐21, and miR‐17 levels, which were found to be overexpressed in tumor cells and to lead to apoptosis resistance in an epigenetic manner
 				- ELF‐PEMF exerted some effects on glycolysis and TCA cycle pathways and increased ROS levels
 				- ELF‐PEMF influenced ARs and augmented their anti‐tumor effects
-				- extremely low‐frequency PEMF(ELF‐PEMF), a subdivision of PEMF with frequencies between 0 and 300 Hz, has the potential to penetrate the skull and inhibit the growth of glioma cell lines
+				- extremely low‐frequency PEMF(ELF‐PEMF), a subdivision of PEMF with frequencies between 0 and 300Hz, has the potential to penetrate the skull and inhibit the growth of glioma cell lines
 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9939155/
 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8342182/
 				- https://www.sciencedirect.com/science/article/abs/pii/S0079610723000299